 8. Filling out the self-assessment sheet at the beginning of the lesson

-Do you have enough knowledge and ideas on this topic?
+Do you have enough knowledge and understanding on this topic?

-9. Acquaintance with the lexical meaning of the word "bog" according to Ozhegov's dictionary:
+9. Getting to know lexical meaning the words “swamp” according to Ozhegov’s dictionary:

 The swamp is a widespread natural community in our country.

-Swamps and wetlands occupy a very large area in Russia, approximately 2 million square meters.
-(SLIDE #3).
+Swamps and wetlands are very important in Russia. large territory, approximately 2 million square meters.
+(SLIDE No. 3).

 Guys, show on the map the territory occupied by swamps.